-The experienced Florida Family Practice doctors diagnose and treat allergies for patients in the Tampa and Wesley Chapel, FL, area.
+The experienced Florida Family Practice doctors diagnose and treat allergies for patients in the Tampa area.
 Successful allergy management alleviates symptoms and results in improved quality of life for patients suffering from seasonal and environmental allergies.

 Allergies Q & A